Explore the Brisbane Valley Rail Trail

 Although it’s open all year round, some sections of the BVRT may be closed for short periods following severe weather events.
 Check out the DTMR webpage for up-to-date information.

-Where is the Trail
+Where is the Trail?

 Paper BVRT GUIDE by Mark Roberts and Gillian Duncan available to order or download.